-Evaluation visits are the second of three steps in the accreditation process, coming after the self-study but before any final actions by the Board of Commissioners (see pp. 3–4 of Section One of the Handbook of Accreditation).
+Evaluation visits are the second of three steps in the accreditation process, coming after the self-study but before any final actions by the Board of Commissioners (see Part Three of the new Self-Study Handbook).
 Evaluators are peers who serve without remuneration, typically spending three to four days on campus, as well as devoting many hours before and after the visit to reviewing documents and writing an evaluation committee report.
 Evaluation committees consist of three to five persons, including an administrator, an academic/educator, and a ministry practitioner (though others may be added as needed, for example, for distance education).
 An ATS staff person usually accompanies the evaluation committee, acting as a resource for the school and the committee.

 Public Notice of Evaluation Visits

 As part of its responsibilities to the membership and to the public, the Commission on Accrediting publishes prior to each semester a list of schools receiving comprehensive evaluation visits during that semester.
 The Commission invites third-party comments regarding schools scheduled to receive such visits, which may be sent by email to firstname.lastname@example.org (see Policies and Procedures III.B.2).
 In addition to this listing, the school should announce the visit to its constituencies (e.g., via its website, newsletter, or social media) at least 45 days prior to its visit, using language such as the following: